SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-itachi_uchiha.md

 Database → Multiple Client tables → Each client has 2 tables

-I thought each client should have separate table only for the reason that future replacement of that data’s source should not tamper with other clients’ data indexing.
+I thought each client should have separate table only for the reason that future replacement of that data's source should not tamper with other clients' data indexing.

 Every client will have 2 tables :